hislam000/CSC-599.70-Course-Project/Part II: Course_Project/project_findings.md

 # (5) Conclusion
 (a) How would you use this model?

+- [X] After analyzing our models accuracy, We can use this model to predict the rent for test3.
-- [X] We can use this model to determine if one sector of NYC would be best suited to your needs depending on the contributing environmental factors of that apartment location.
+We can use this model to determine if one sector of NYC would be best suited to your needs depending on the contributing environmental factors of that apartment location.
 For example, a higher rent based on better restaurants or close train stations can be seen differently from higher rent based on number of bedrooms/bathrooms.

 (b) If you could have additional modeling features, what would they be?